optimis/osi-clj/README.md

 # osi-clj

-A clj lib to ease webapp and API dev.
+A clj lib to ease webapp and API dev

 ## Logger